qtjefferies/boosting-algorithms-project-tutorial/README.md

 <!-- hide -->
-# Boosting Algorithm Project Tutorial
+# Random Forests
 <!-- endhide -->

-- Bike sharing system can be a virtual sensor network that can be used for sensing mobility in a city.
-Hence, it is expected that most of important events in the city could be detected via monitoring these data.
+- Use the data you have analyzed in the previous two projects.

-- In this project, practice your new Boosting Algorithm skills trying to predict the number of bike rentals in a specific city.
+- Continue with the development to find a model that fits better.

 ## 🌱  How to start this project

-You will not be forking this time, please take some time to read this instructions:
+You will not be forking this time, please take some time to read these instructions:

 1. Create a new repository based on [machine learning project](https://github.com/4GeeksAcademy/machine-learning-python-template/generate) by [clicking here](https://github.com/4GeeksAcademy/machine-learning-python-template).
-2. Open the recently created repository on Gitpod by using the [Gitpod button extension](https://www.gitpod.io/docs/browser-extension/).
+2. Open the newly created repository in Codespace using the [Codespace button extension](https://docs.github.com/en/codespaces/developing-in-codespaces/creating-a-codespace-for-a-repository#creating-a-codespace-for-a-repository).
-3. Once Gitpod VSCode has finished opening you start your project following the Instructions below.
+3. Once the Codespace VSCode has finished opening, start your project by following the instructions below.

 ## 🚛 How to deliver this project